-During 2022/23, Council was granted \$7.88 million through Government's Better Off Funding package.
-Waikato District Council is one of the few territorial authorities to include community-led initiatives in the potential projects that use this funding.
+During 2022/23 Council was granted \$7.88 million through Government's Better Off Funding package.
+Waikato District Council is one of the only territorial authorities to allow community-led initiatives to be included in the potential projects that use this funding.
 We wanted to empower our communities to tell us which projects they wanted to see in their district.
 This was also part of what we promised in our 2021-2031 Long Term Plan community outcomes.